-ANTH 4820 Sexual Dynamics and Culture (3) Explores cultural factors influencing roles of women and men in a variety of cultures, from small foraging bands to large industrialized states.
+ANTH 4820 Anthropology of Gender (3) Explores cultural factors influencing roles of women and men in a variety of cultures, from small foraging bands to large industrialized states.
 Topics include cultural influences on sexual equality, sexual hierarchy, heterosexuality, and homosexuality.

 ANTH 4830 Archaeological Field Research (3) Field experience in which students learn archaeological methods of surveying, recording and excavation, as well as how and why we investigate and preserve sites.
 ANTH 4840 Historical Archaeology (3) The study of artifacts, architecture, and other material culture to address anthropological topics, such as race, gender, and class, within historic North America.

 ANTH 4850 The North American Indian (3) The anthropological study of the native peoples of America north of Mexico; the physical types of American Indian populations; the comparative study of native American languages, North American prehistory, and North American ethnology.
+ANTH 4860 Museum Studies (3) Introduction to museum professionalism, including ethical and legal concerns, collections care, exhibition and interpretation, and curatorship.
+Includes field experience and practicum hours in museum collections.

 ANTH 4870 Comparative Cultures (3) Compares various aspects of cultures in selected societies and helps students to collect and analyze data on cultural patterns in their own and other societies.
-ANTH 4894 Cross-Cultural Aspects of Aging (3) A wide variety of societies, from small hunting and gathering to large industrialized societies, is examined in an attempt to explore probable causes and effects of different patterns of aging.